Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

 (b)
  1. Smurf attack
     Smurf attack is done as followed; attacker sends the ping request(ICMP Echo Request), change the source address of packet, and set the IP destination to the network broadcast address.
 Then all of the hosts of the subnet will send Echo Reply to the victim's address.
 It will amplify to the victim's ip.
-    Packets highlited below is the typical smurf attack.
+    Packets highlighted below is the typical Smurf attack.
     ![[Pasted image 20251105125112.png]]
  2.